-These peppers are also related to bell peppers and jalapeno.
-Cayenne pepper has a high content of capsaicin that helps add spice and nutritional value to the cayenne pepper.
+These peppers are also related to bell peppers and jalapenos.
+Cayenne pepper has a high content of capsaicin which helps add spice and nutritional value to the cayenne pepper.

 They can also be dried to make powder form; this powder is used to spice up and add flavor to dishes like curry or rice.

 Different Ayurvedic medicines use cayenne pepper in different ways, most commonly to treat blood circulatory problems.
 Other benefits include relieving joint pain or aches.
 These healing properties of cayenne pepper come from the pepper’s active ingredient, capsaicin.

 Cayenne Pepper Nutritional Value

 The values below show the nutritional value of one tablespoon of cayenne pepper:

 - Calories: 17